Louis van Gaal: 2014–15 season

-On 4 February 2015, Van Gaal was charged by The Football Association (FA) over comments he made about the referee Chris Foy, saying, "Every aspect of a match is against us – the pitch, the referee" during United's goalless draw in an FA Cup fourth-round match against Cambridge United.
+On 4 February 2015, Van Gaal was charged by The Football Association over comments he made about the referee Chris Foy, saying: "Every aspect of a match is against us – the pitch, the referee" during United's goalless draw in an FA Cup fourth-round match against Cambridge United.
 After a requested hearing with the FA, Van Gaal was cleared of his charges, but was warned of future conduct.
 On 8 February, Van Gaal was criticised by West Ham United manager Sam Allardyce for his long ball tactics after the Hammers conceded a late equaliser to United.
 Van Gaal responded to the criticism with statistics which seemed to show that West Ham played more long balls than his side.
 His tactics were defended by fellow managers Arsène Wenger and Garry Monk.

 United's form improved as the season progressed.
 A run of seven consecutive Premier League wins was part of a ten-match unbeaten run that started with a 1–0 home win over Crystal Palace on 8 November 2014 and was ended by Southampton, who won 1–0 at Old Trafford on 11 January 2015.
 United completed another sequence of seven league wins in a row between 28 February and 12 April, concluding with an impressive 4–2 defeat of champions and local rivals Manchester City.
 This was followed by three consecutive losses to Chelsea, Everton and West Bromwich Albion.
 United were also knocked out at the quarter-final stage of the 2014–15 FA Cup by holders and eventual winners Arsenal, who inflicted a 2–1 home defeat on Van Gaal's team on 9 March.

 In his first season, Van Gaal led Manchester United to a fourth-place finish, three places and six points higher than the previous season.